 Material objects such as food and the Communion elements may also be blessed.
-The power of God is conveyed through blessing.
+The power of God is conveyed through this blessing.
 It may explain why Jesus' garment (Matt.
-9:20; 14:36), Paul's handkerchiefs and aprons (Acts 19:12) could bring healing.
+9:20; 14:36) and Paul's handkerchiefs and aprons (Acts 19:12) could bring healing.
 Jesus blessed food regularly.
-The disciples who walked Emmaus with Him recognized Jesus as he blessed and broke bread (Luke 24:30-31).
+The disciples who walked to Emmaus with Him recognized Jesus as he blessed and broke bread (Luke 24:30-31).
 Before distributing the food to the five thousand, He blessed it as he thanked God for it.
 (Luke 9:16)

 With regard to Communion elements, Paul spoke of blessing the cup used in the Lord's Supper

 (1 Cor.
 10:16, KJV).
-We follow Jesus' example and the apostles and bless the Shawls with God's healing power!
+We follow the example of Jesus' and the apostles and bless the Shawls with God's healing power!